 Note that this applies to exercise in general and not just to swimming.
 Swimming, as you probably know, is one of the best all-round types of exercise as it works for all muscle groups and the cardiovascular system.

-As far as your specific workout goes it is completely an individual thing.
-In other words there is no right or wrong combination of strokes or number of lengths as long as you are varying your workout and taking yourself out of your comfort zone.
-Only then will you see a
+As far as your specific workout goes, it is completely individual.
+In other words, there is no right or wrong combination of strokes or number of lengths as long as you are varying your workout and taking yourself out of your comfort zone.
+Only then will you see a difference in your results.

-However you may want to consider trying the following to add some variation to your swimming:
+However, you may want to consider trying the following to add some variation to your swimming:

 Think about the speed at which you swim and how often you vary that speed.
-You could stay with your regular freestyle x9 and breaststroke x1 but do every other freestyle length at your maximum speed.
+You could stay with your regular freestyle x9 and breaststroke x1 but do every other freestyle length at maximum speed.

 You could even swim your 40 lengths alternating freestyle and breaststroke but do every freestyle length at maximum speed and use the breaststroke length as recovery, known as interval training.

 If you constantly swim at the same speed, your swimming stamina and overall fitness level will remain the same.

 You could vary your sessions throughout your week by swimming one constant speed session, one interval training session and one session using as many different combinations of swimming strokes as you can.

 The possibilities of combinations are endless, but the main key is to push your boundaries and testing your body is not every session as your body needs to recover too.

 You mentioned your chest and stomach as areas you are working on.
 Your chest muscles will get worked regardless of which stroke you swim, but your stomach muscles will get a workout like they have never had if you swim butterfly stroke.